BabyHuBERT: Multilingual Self-Supervised Learning for Segmenting Speakers in Child-Centered Long-Form Recordings

-Given the scarcity of self-supervised speech representation models trained on child-centered naturalistic recordings, previous work has primarily relied on fine-tuning adult-trained models (for example, see~\cite{rolland2024introduction,medin2025self} for automatic speech recognition).
-While these approaches show improvements over adult baselines, they still fundamentally rely on representations learned from clean adult speech during pre-training, limiting their effectiveness on the complex acoustic environments of naturalistic child-centered long-forms
+Given the scarcity of self-supervised representation models trained on child-centered recordings, previous work has primarily relied on fine-tuning adult-trained models (e.g.,~\cite{rolland2024introduction,medin2025self} for recent automatic speech recognition examples).
+While these approaches show improvements over adult-trained models applied directly to child speech, they still rely on representations learned from clean adult speech, limiting their effectiveness on the complex acoustic environments of child-centered recordings.